-Notes on this list: Many of these schools have strong need-based financial aid programs as well, although this list solely focuses on merit-based financial aid programs.
+Many of these schools have strong need-based financial aid programs as well, although this list solely focuses on merit-based financial aid programs.
 As for the order of this, the schools are arranged alphabetically.
 Remember, if you are applying for need-based financial aid you will need to submit the Free Application for Federal Student Aid or FAFSA.

 Finally, the reason schools such as the Ivies, MIT, Stanford, Caltech, etc. do not appear on this list is that they only award need-based aid.
 In other words, their financial aid programs are so exceptionally strong (due to high endowment) that merit scholarship programs are largely unneeded.

-Now, for the list of colleges with great merit scholarships!
+Now, for the list of colleges with great merit based scholarships!

 - Alabama offers a wide range of merit programs available to students both in-state and out